 This 2010 release is Breaky Bottom’s 100% Seyval Blanc signature sparkling.
-The wine has spent an impressive 5 years on the lees and was disgorged approximately 8 months ago.
+The wine has spent an impressive five years on the lees and was disgorged approximately eight months ago.

-On pouring, a pale golden coloured wine with slightly green hues and fine streams of tiny persistent bubbles.
+On pouring, this is a pale golden coloured wine with slightly green hues and fine streams of tiny persistent bubbles.